iltar/blog-articles/drafts/what-are-bundles-in-symfony.md

 in bundles.
 One could for example build a UserBundle, InvoicingBundle, ContractBundle, LoginBundle and so on.
 This however, creates a spaghetti of dependencies and this was not necessarily in the code.

-When using this bundle setup, templates were usually located in `src/SomeBundle/Resources/views/` or a similar structure.
-As Twig is the main templating engine used in Symfony, it's quite common to use template inheritance.
+Twig is the main templating engine used in Symfony.
+So when using this bundle setup, templates were usually located in `src/SomeBundle/Resources/views/` or a similar structure.
+Moreover, it's quite common to use template inheritance.
 This means that instead of including blocks of templates everywhere, you extend a base template.
 The question is, where do you put this base template?
 Often in a website, you have similar layouts for all page, this means they share a common parent, often called `layout.html.twig`.
 Either you put this in your application directly: `app/Resources/views` or